iamhasanimam/DevOps-Fundamentals/Nginx/README.md

 we can do ` echo "<h1> Hello from Hasan</h1>" | sudo tee /var/www/htmlabc.html`

-To make sure the changes do appear, we need to go to `cd cd /etc/nginx/sites-available` and then update the default file with abc.html for oirder precedence
+To make sure the changes do appear, we need to go to `cd cd /etc/nginx/sites-available` and then update the default file with abc.html for order precedence

 ![alt text](image-1.png)